spendflow/spendflow/README.md

 ## How to run yourself (Mac OS X and Linux)

-You need to [Meteor](http://docs.meteor.com/#quickstart) to run Spendflow.
+You need to install [Meteor](http://docs.meteor.com/#quickstart) to run Spendflow.
 Click that link for installation instructions.
 It's a one-liner.

 Download the latest release and run it with `meteor`.
 It will be available on `http://localhost:3000`.